top of page

 Community Partners

-It takes a village.
-As we work towards establishing our own Headquarters, we are incredibly grateful to community partners who have warmly welcomed us into their space and provided us with a location to pack and distribute care packages on a weekly basis.
+It truly takes a village.
+As we work towards building our own Headquarters, we are incredibly grateful to our community partners who have generously welcomed us into their spaces, allowing us to pack and distribute care packages every week.

 Essex Market